We are officially-unofficially into the beginning of my favourite season!

 In the modern vein of Girl on the Train and The Bone Collector, The One That Got Away is a dark, psychological thriller, featuring a compelling, conflicted heroine and a page-turning narrative that races toward its final, shocking conclusion.

-My First Reaction: This sounds right up my dark, creepy alley.
+My Fucking Thoughts: This sounds right up my dark, creepy alley.
 A sole survivor of a terrible crime, a possible wrongful conviction, and a small town that has secrets to hide?
 Gimme!

 🔪The Mansion by Ezekiel Boone